RedHat-UX/red-hat-design-system/elements/rh-alert/docs/10-style.md

 ## Interaction states

-Refer to these documentation pages for interaction states.
+Refer to these documentation pages for interaction states:

 - [Button](/elements/button/style/#interaction-states)